 21. Ambiguity

-We could not figure out if she were guilty because of her ambiguity in describing the events.
+We could not figure out if she was guilty because of her ambiguity in describing the events.

 22. Dissonance